 From October through February, WIN organizes events aimed at educating WIN members on the current Area of Giving topic and the needs and resources of our community specific to that topic.
 Events can include a panel discussion comprised of local expertise, small group discussions, film screenings, field trips, etc.

-In Mid-February, potential grantees are invited to submit a Letter of Interest (LOI) which describes their proposed project(s) that relate to the year’s Area of Giving topic.
+In mid-February, potential grantees are invited to submit a Letter of Interest (LOI) which describes their proposed project(s) that relate to the year’s Area of Giving topic.
 Potential grantees must be certified 501(c)(3) organizations, must have no political or religious affiliation, and must operate in and serve New Hanover County.
 The LOIs are due in early March.

-Once the LOIs are received, in early March, any potential conflicts of interest amongst the grant committee members are flagged and reviewed: members with conflicts are recused as necessary.
+Once the LOIs are received, any potential conflicts of interest amongst the grant committee members are flagged and reviewed: members with conflicts are recused as necessary.

-Grants Committee members, using feedback from the panel discussion, small discussions groups, film screenings, field trips and any other WIN activities, review and score the LOIs based on the proposed project’s relevance to WIN’s Grounded Giving and WIN members’ feedback on areas of highest interest.
+Grants Committee members review and score the LOIs based on the proposed project’s relevance to WIN’s Grounded Giving and WIN members’ feedback on areas of highest interest.
 By late March, those non-profits with the strongest submissions are asked to complete a more comprehensive Grant Application.
-Full Grant Applications are due in early/mid April.
+Grant Applications are due in early/mid April.